kshedden/workshops/ds-academy/math_review.md

   [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function).

-* If the sample space is countable, individual "atoms" (points in the sample space) have positive probability and there is a function mapping each atom to its probability.
+* If the sample space is countable, individual "atoms" (points in the sample space) have positive probability and there is a probability mass function mapping each atom to its probability.

 * If the sample space is the real line, or an interval on the real line, we have the
   [cumulative distribution function (CDF)](https://en.wikipedia.org/wiki/Cumulative_distribution_function)
   $F(t) = P(X \le t)$.
-The probabilities of all other events can be inferred from the CDF using the probabilities, e.g. the probability that $X$ is between $1$ and $2$ or between $6$ and $7$ is
+The probabilities of all events can be inferred from the CDF, e.g. the probability that $X$ is between $1$ and $2$ or between $6$ and $7$ is
   $F(2) - F(1) + F(7) - F(6)$.